 She’s taught writing and digital media at two colleges, a high school for the creative arts, and a long-distance program for young writers.

-Her first novel, the high-flying fantasy and Andre Norton-, and Compton Crook Award-winning, and Nebula-nominated Updraft, was published by Tor 2015.
-Cloudbound – the companion novel to Updraft – appears in September 2016.
-Both are set in the Bone Universe.
+Her first novel, the high-flying fantasy and Nebula-, and Compton Crook Award-winning, and Nebula-nominated Updraft, was published by Tor 2015.
+Cloudbound and Horizon– the companion novels to Updraft – complete the trilogy in 2017.
+All are set in the Bone Universe.

-Her short fiction has appeared in venues including Asimov’s, Nature Magazine, Beneath Ceaseless Skies, and Tor.com.
+Her fiction has been a finalist for four Nebula Awards, two Hugo Awards, two Locus Awards, a World Fantasy Award, and won the 2018 Eugie Foster Memorial Award.
+It has appeared in venues including Asimov’s, Nature Magazine, Beneath Ceaseless Skies, Tor.com, Shimmer, and the Year’s Best Dark Fantasy and Horror.
 (Bibliography.)
 Her poetry has appeared in The Marlboro Review, Articulate, and Poetry Baltimore.
 Her critical work has appeared in Educause Quarterly.

 Her digital media projects include games, dynamic widgets, and 3D immersive narratives.

 She holds an MFA in poetry and an MA in information architecture and interaction design.
+Fran has served as an Endeavor Award Judge and on the Andre Norton Jury.
 She is a 2011 graduate of Viable Paradise and attended Taos Toolbox 2012.